cmelchior/jervis-ffb/README.md

 This repository contains the source code for the Jervis project.

-Jervis is a collection of tools and libraries for creating and running a game of [Blood Bowl](https://start-warhammer.com/blood-bowl/), a board game created by Games Workshop.
+Jervis is a collection of tools and libraries for creating and running a game of [Blood Bowl](https://start-warhammer.com/blood-bowl/), a board game owned by Games Workshop.

 This includes: